 States that have adopted their own drinking water criteria: California, Florida, Illinois, Massachusetts, Michigan, Minnesota, Nevada, New Hampshire, New Jersey, New York, North Carolina, Vermont, Washington, Wisconsin.

-ALS laboratories are certified to analyse for PFAS in the following states.
+ALS laboratories are certified to analyze for PFAS in the following states.
 This list includes states that do not require or issue certification.

-DoD, Alabama, Alaska, Arkansas, Colorado, California, Florida, Hawaii, Idaho, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, New Jersey, New Mexico, New York, North Carolina, Ohio, Oregon, Pennsylvania, South Carolina, South Datkota, Tennessee, Texas, Virginia, Washington, West Virginia, Wisconsin, Wyoming
+DoD, Alabama, Alaska, Arkansas, Colorado, Connecticut*, California, Florida, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Nevada, New Jersey, New Mexico, New York, North Carolina, Ohio, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Virginia, Washington, West Virginia, Wisconsin, Wyoming.

 What is TOP Assay